New & improved pattern! (Download now from Ravelry)

 16-inch circular needle, U.S. size 5 or 6

 (Optional: a set of double-pointed needles in the same size)

-Cast on 72 stitches (for Color chart #1) or 70 stitches (for Color chart #2) with your main color.
-Join stitches into a round, being careful not to twist the row of stitches when you join it.
+Cast on 60 stitches.
+Join them into a round, being careful not to twist the row of stitches when you join it.

 After an inch or two, you may want to try putting your stitches onto 3 or 4 double-pointed needles, with one needle left free to work the stitches on each needle in turn.
 This was the method used for knitting in the round before circular needles were invented in the early 20th century.

-Alternatively, instead of a normal bind-off, do a 3-needle bind-off to close the bottom of the bag (a common finish for closed ends before 1600).
+Alternatively, do a 3-needle bind-off to close the bottom of the bag (a common finish for closed ends before 1600).

 Braid a carrying strap from leftover yarn (or any yarn you like).
 Sew it neatly onto the top of the bag at two opposite points.
 Cut or make two drawstrings — they work better if they are not wool.
 Shoelaces, smooth cotton string, and braided cotton embroidery thread work well.
 Thread both drawstrings in and out between the stitches in the third row from the top of the bag.
 Knot the two ends of each drawstring together.
 Pull one drawstring from each side to close the bag.

 Simple bags like this often show up in medieval paintings with three to five tassels along the bottom.

 MORE HISTORICAL BACKGROUND

 For more information about historical knitting, download the pattern!